 In July 1944 Raoul Wallenberg, an ordinary business man from Stockholm, left the quiet of neutral Sweden and ventured into the heart war-torn, Nazi-occupied Hungary.
 By December, he had saved over 100,000 lives.

 Raoul Wallenberg's epic journey will be brought to life in a multi-media staged reading of Wallenberg, A New Musical Drama.
-The production will take place at Lynn University's Wold Center for the Performing Arts tonight and tomorrow, February 12th and 13th only.
+The production will take place at Lynn University's Wold Center for the Performing Arts on February 12th and 13th only.
 With book and lyrics by the 2006 Kleban Award-winning team of Laurence Holzman and Felicia Needleman, and music by Benjamin Rosenbluth, Wallenberg, A New Musical Drama recounts the fascinating and uplifting story of one of the greatest heroes of the twentieth century.

 Lynn University's Professor Harry Murphy (College of International Communication) will direct the production which will feature Jan McArt, Harry Murphy, John Pickering, and Adam Simpson.
 Students and faculty of the Lynn University Conservatory of Music will also participate.

 "Wallenberg is an opportunity for Lynn drama students to work with professionals from New York and South Florida in a workshop production of a new Broadway musical," Murphy says.
 "And this project will benefit our drama program by raising money for a planned joint theatrical project between Lynn University and The American College of Dublin.
 It enables us to offer our students a unique theatrical experience and have some fun at the same time."